lab11/signpost-software/docs/ApiGuide.md

     //time invalid due to lack of satellites
 }
 ```

 The time API handles synchronization for you.
 It uses the PPS line and
 a timer to ensure that the time it returns is the current GPS time.
 Apps
 can then be sure that the next PPS occurs on the returned time + 1s, and
 use this for global time synchronization.

+Note that when packets are *received* in the pub/sub system they are timestamped,
+however there may be a delay (average 3-5s, but potentially minutes) between
+when the modules sends data and when it is received as noted above.

 ## Location